 Financial instruments are recognized initially at fair value.
 Except for financial instruments designated as at FVPL, the initial measurement of financial assets includes transaction costs.
 The Group classifies its financial assets into the following categories: financial assets at FVPL, held-to-maturity (HTM) investments, AFS investments, loans and receivables, or as derivatives designated as a hedging instrument, in an effective hedge.
-The Group classifies its financial liabilities into financial liabilities.
+The Group classifies its financial liabilities into financial liabilities at FVPL and other financial liabilities.